minvws/nl-rdo-dusi-portal/README.md

 - Whenever something changes in the docker setup, don't forget to re-build the
   containers:

   ```sh
   docker-compose up --build --remove-orphans
   ```

 - A script that checks the develop environment is run when `docker-compose up` is run.
-  This script will report any problems and try to make suggestions on how to resolve things.
+- This script will report any problems and try to make suggestions on how to resolve things.
-  These suggestions can usually be run inside the Docker container (using `docker-compose exec assessment-web some-command`).
+- These suggestions can usually be run inside the Docker container <br>
+ (using `docker-compose exec assessment-web some-command`).

 - Docker-compose might show this warning:
   ```WARNING: The [...] variable is not set.
 Defaulting to a blank string.```